BRO200BS/pluribit/README.md

 ## Architecture

-Pluribit uses a hybrid architecture to balance performance, security, and development velocity.
+Pluriƀit uses a hybrid architecture to balance performance, security, and development velocity.

   * **Rust Core (`pluribit_core`)**: The cryptographic engine of the project, compiled to WebAssembly.
 It handles all critical consensus logic, state validation, transaction construction, and MimbleWimble primitives.
   * **Node.js Orchestration Layer (`pluribit-node`)**: The main process that runs the node.
 It manages the libp2p network stack, database interactions (LevelDB), mining coordination via worker threads, and a JSON RPC server for the block explorer.